hydroper-jet/compiler/todo/verification.md

 ## Parent definitions

-* [ ] Set parent definitions of all properties properly, including for these that belong to scopes.
+* [ ] Set parent definitions of all properties properly, including for these that belong to scopes (aliases, types, variables, accessors and functions).
   * [ ] Set parent definition of getters and setters
   * [ ] Set parent definition of the virtual property from getters and setters